Bootstrapping a new Shiny app or migrating a pre-existing Shiny application

 Integrating a pre-existing R Shiny application

-Go to and generate a new repository using Use this template.
+Go to heroku-docker-r-example-app and generate a new repository using Use this template.

 Migrating a pre-existing R Shiny application requires a few more steps.
 The following workflow is our preferred and supported method, but, for the adventurous, all you need is the Dockerfile, heroku.yml and run.R files from the repository.